nicr9/slides/open_source/slides.md

 ## Why?

-* Building confidence
 * Developer experience
 * Professional opportunities
-<li class="fragment">Community provides all this and more</li>
+* Building confidence

 Note:
 * Just to ilustrate benifits of both OS and community
+* Reading someone elses code is very instructive; unraveling it feels like a murder mystery
+* Prospective interns Github profiles; GitHub is my CV;
 * Craftsmenship; Software is more and more relevant; change the code, change the world
-* Reading someone elses code is very instructive; unraveling it feels like a murder mystery
-* Prospective interns Github profiles; GH is my CV;
+* First time your PR is merged is great

 <blockquote cite="https://blog.jessfraz.com/post/blurred-lines/">
     "If you have contributed to an open source project before, you know that feeling when your first pull request to a project is merged.
 It is magical.
 In that moment you have become a part of something so much bigger than yourself." -- Jessie Frazelle
 </blockquote>

+### Community provides all this and more!

+Note:
+* Talks just like this one; Blog posts; advice from colleagues
+* Survey: referals
+* Story about finding a new job

 <img src="https://i.imgflip.com/18y7e9.jpg"/>